 Notice: Installing additional outlet electrical wiring should be done according to local and national electrical codes with a permit and be inspected.

-Electrical Wiring for a Switched Outlet
+Wiring Configurations for a Half-Hot Switched Outlet

 - Wall Switch and Outlet